kaize0409/Meta-GDN_AnomalyDetection/README.md

 # Meta-GDN

-This is the implementation for the paper: ["Few-shot Network Anomaly Detection via Cross-network Meta-learning"](https://arxiv.org/pdf/2102.11165.pdf).
+This is the implementation for TheWebConf'21 paper: ["Few-shot Network Anomaly Detection via Cross-network Meta-learning"](https://arxiv.org/pdf/2102.11165.pdf).
 ![The proposed framework](Meta-GDN.png)